 The staff of the Lutheran Volunteer Corps (LVC) determine the compatibility of prospective placements with LVC’s mission and goals.
 An effort is made to recruit placements representing a wide variety of issue areas and communities, ranging from direct service to public policy, community organizing, and advocacy.
 We take into account the specific merits and circumstances of each prospective placement.

 The total number of placements we are able to approve in each LVC city is also a factor.
-LVC approves a slightly higher number of placements in each city than will actually be filled, because making the best possible placement/Volunteer match is important to us.
-In each city we typically approve more placements than volunteers we will match.
-Therefore, although the probability is high, we cannot guarantee that all approved placements will receive a Volunteer.
+LVC approves a slightly higher number of placements in each city than will actually be filled, because making the best possible placement/fellow match is important to the experience.
+Therefore, although the probability is high, we cannot guarantee that all approved placements will receive a fellow.
 Outlined below are the approval criteria, which inform our decisions on placement applications.

-- Volunteer’s placement must be within reasonable commuting distance of LVC houses.
+- Placements must be within reasonable commuting distance of LVC houses.
 Placements must either be easily accessible by public transportation or be willing to reimburse the cost (including liability insurance and mileage) of a private vehicle.
-If agencies need a Volunteer to serve evening hours when public transportation is either unavailable or unsafe, they must provide a transportation plan before being approved as a placement possibility.
+If agencies need a fellow to serve evening hours when public transportation is either unavailable or unsafe, they must provide a transportation plan before being approved as a placement possibility.

 LVC is looking for agencies that address issues of social justice – making sure everyone has access to basic resources and opportunities.
 We look forward to working with organizations that demonstrate excellence in their work, and that have a policy of openness and non-discrimination toward people of all sexual orientations, gender identities, religious expressions and racial backgrounds.
 Learn more about Our Values.

-- LVC places Volunteers with nonprofit organizations and ministries who are caring for the earth and working for peace with justice.
-We seek placements that enable Volunteers to integrate their values and actions, and that foster a deeper understanding of how to change institutional systems that maintain oppression.
+- LVC places fellows with nonprofit organizations and ministries who are caring for the earth and working for peace with justice.
+We seek placements that enable fellows to integrate their values and actions, and that foster a deeper understanding of how to change institutional systems that maintain oppression.

-- We seek placements that are on a journey of becoming anti-racist and include sexual orientation and gender identity in their anti-discrimination policies.
+- We seek placements that are on a journey of becoming anti-racist/anti-oppression, and include sexual orientation and gender identity in their anti-discrimination policies.

-Volunteers make it possible for their organizations to accomplish more with less.
-However, a successful application will demonstrate an agency’s ability to pay for the volunteer’s living expenses, health insurance costs, and fees required by Lutheran Volunteer Corps.
+Fellows make it possible for their organizations to accomplish more with less.
+However, a successful application will demonstrate an agency’s ability to afford the placement fees required.

-- The position description must be full-time, fill a need within the organization, and support its work for social justice.
+- The position description must offer a substantive learning position, and support its work for social justice.

 - Positions should be both challenging and of a reasonable workload.